ukparliament/ontologies/meta/weeknotes/2022/43/index.md

 In Anya's absence, we managed to purloin a handful of librarians to index both [oral evidence sessions](https://committees.parliament.uk/work/1670/code-of-conduct-consultation/publications/oral-evidence/) and [written evidence](https://committees.parliament.uk/work/1670/code-of-conduct-consultation/publications/written-evidence/) submitted to the [Standards Committee](https://committees.parliament.uk/committee/290/committee-on-standards/) as part of their [Code of Conduct consultation](https://committees.parliament.uk/work/1670/code-of-conduct-consultation/publications/).
 The same team of crack librarians also indexed the [additional questions](https://github.com/ukparliament/ontologies/blob/master/meta/relational/register-of-members-financial-interests/competency-question.md) crowdsourced by [Steve](https://twitter.com/SteveJGoodrich).
 Thanks Librarians Ayesha, Anna and Deanne.
 User researcher Venyah also leant a hand, indexing questions in the research performed as part of the discovery phase.

 We ended up with [218 competency questions](https://docs.google.com/spreadsheets/d/1iRsQBRPChMVFitSGBtNJFGNBvFT8XGKQYYqu40zy_OM/edit?usp=sharing), 58 taken from oral evidence, 79 from written evidence, 48 from the crowdsourced material and 41 from the user research.
-Of these, James, Thomas and Michael have compared against the model and marked:
+Of the 218, James, Thomas and Michael have marked 73 as duplicates.
+Of the remaining 145, they've compared against the model and marked:

 * 45 the model can answer